Timmy Chipeco

-Justin Marc San Buenaventura Chipeco (April 6, 1975), more commonly known as Timmy Chipeco, is a Filipino lawyer and politician who served as city mayor of Calamba, Laguna from 2013 to 2022.
+Justin Marc San Buenaventura Chipeco (April 6, 1975), more commonly known as Timmy Chipeco, is a Filipino lawyer and politician who last served as city mayor of Calamba, Laguna from 2013 to 2022.
 He is also a former member of the House of Representatives of the Philippines, representing Laguna's 2nd District.
 He served this district for three consecutive terms, having first won in 2004, in 2007, and in 2010.
-He is the son of Joaquin Chipeco, Jr., the current legislative representative of the lone district of Calamba, He was defeated in an upset by councilor Cha Hernandez in his run for Representative of the Lone District of Calamba.
+He is the son of former Calamba mayor and representative Joaquin Chipeco, Jr.

+He attempted a congressional comeback in 2022 for the Lone District of Calamba, but lost to councilor Cha Hernandez.
 He attempted a mayoral return in 2025 but lost to erstwhile ally and incumbent Roseller Rizal.

 House of Representatives

 Chipeco served as representative, running under the banner of the Nacionalista Party.
 He defeated two independent candidates, Rosauro Revilla and Severino Vergara.

-Chipeco is the vice chairperson of the Committee for Constitutional Amendments and a Member for the Majority of the Committees for Accounts, Banks and Financial Intermediaries, Housing and Urban Development, Public Works and Highways, and Southern Tagalog Development.
+Chipeco was the vice chairperson of the Committee on Constitutional Amendments and a Member for the Majority of the Committees on Accounts, Banks and Financial Intermediaries, Housing and Urban Development, Public Works and Highways, and Southern Tagalog Development.
 He has authored 16 house measures and co-authored 31.